KJBO-LD: UPN affiliation; JSA/SSA with KFDX-TV

+Wicks began seeking buyers for its stations in 1998, citing an inability to compete in an increasingly consolidated landscape.
+Mission Broadcasting acquired the Wichita Falls operation (for $15.5 million) and KCIT-TV in Amarillo (for $13 million).
+Previously, a related company, Nexstar Broadcasting Group, had acquired Wichita Falls–based NBC affiliate KFDX-TV.
 Nexstar took over the operations of KJTL and KJBO on June 1, 1999, under joint sales and shared services agreements with Mission, under which KFDX would handle news production, engineering, security and certain other services as well as handling advertising sales for the two stations.
 KJTL and KJBO subsequently vacated their shared facility on Call Field Road and relocated its operations 2 mi southeast to KFDX's studio facility on Seymour Highway and Turtle Creek Road.